Rohitmantha/Video-or-Image-to-ASCII-Art/README.md

 # Image or Video to ASCII Video and Image

-To convert any basic ascii image or video into their ascii version
+To convert any basic image or video into their ASCII version

 ## Setup and libraries for the above program

-if you want to directly install all the requirements ,you can do that by directly running the below command to install all the necessary required libraries
+if you want to directly install all the requirements, you can do that by directly running the below command to install all the necessary required libraries

 ```bash
 pip install -r requirements.txt
 ```

-## Creating and Activating a Virtual environment
+## Creating and Activating a Virtual Environment

 Create any virtual environment to avoid version conflicts such as venv